Fill in order details

 Developmental Markers for a 9-Month Old Baby

 When assessing a 9-month old female infant for any developmental issues, a nurse has to look at the developmental markers for a child at this age.
 On average, a female baby at this age weighs 8.2 kg.
 For a child at this age, still, their average length is 70.1 cm, and the size of their head is 44.5 cm.
-Although a baby starts to crawl when they reach this age, not all crawl when they hit 9 month after birth, and they may start walking after the 12 month.

 The baby also sits, babbles and express interest in picking things.
 Additionally, they reach for objects while sited, and they may pool themselves up using tables or chairs (Tandon, 2017).
 The child may express anxiety when separated from their parents.
 When examining this child, the nurse would need to take to consideration the fact that a baby at 9 months can respond to their name, and they know their parents (Breiner et al., 2016).

 The baby in the case seems to be experiencing the developmental issues.
 The baby’s weight is 6.75 kg which is lower than the average 8.2 kg.
 Their length is 68.5 cm, and this is slightly below the average length of 70.1 cm for female babies at this age.
 The circumference of her head is also slightly lower than that the average.
-As a nurse, I would recommend to the parent to encourage the baby to move.
-This would be important in helping build the baby’s muscles.

 The parent may hold the baby’s hands and pull them while they walk together (Tandon, 2017).
 It is also important for the parent to consider feeding the child a meal rich in protein so that the child gets to meet her nutritional needs.
 This would help her gain weight.
 These recommendations can translate to better clinical outcomes because a number of studies link practice and nutrition to the improved child development (Tandon, 2017).